plone/guillotina/docs/source/developer/behavior.md

     }
 ```

-This list of behaviors is based on the for statement on the configure of the behavior.
+This list of behaviors is based on the `for` statement on the configure of the behavior.
-The list on static are the ones defined on the content type definition on the configure.
+The list of static ones are the ones defined on the content type definition on the configure.
-The list on dynamic are the ones that have been assigned.
+The list of dynamic ones are the ones that have been assigned.

 ### Add a new behavior to a content

-We can add a new dynamic behavior to a content by a PATCH operation on the object with the @behavior attribute or in a small PATCH operation to @behavior entry point with the value to add.
+We can add a new dynamic behavior to a content using a `PATCH` operation on the object with the `@behavior` attribute,
+or in a small `PATCH` operation to the `@behavior` entry point with the value to add.

 MODIFY an ITEM with the expires : PATCH on the object: